serayuzgur/mudelephant/athlete/README.md

 	* @FormParam
 	* @HeaderParam
 	* @QueryParam
-	* Primitive types and their Wrapper classes with some extra parsed with custom parsers for speed.
+	* Primitive types, their Wrappers and some de-facto parameter classes are parsed with custom parsers.
 	 * BigInteger
 	 * Boolean, boolean
 	 * Byte, byte